paschdan/semantic-pullrequest-action/README.md

 ### `create_comment` (optional)

-if set to anything the action will comment on the pr with the results
+if set to anything the action will comment on the pr with the results.